nkapila6/nk/content/masters/vgd-notes.md

 updated: 2025-05-31
 ---
 > [!info] Information
+> These notes are incomplete and will not be updated.
+It was really tough to keep up to date with the lectures and the assignments in the summer semester!
 > I'm making these notes for the [Video Game Design](https://omscs.gatech.edu/cs-6457-video-game-design) class at Georgia Tech.
 These are being updated regularly on a daily basis so please bear with me.

 Feel free to make a [PR](https://github.com/nkapila6/nk/pulls) to fix any issues.
 Do ⭐ the repo if this helped!